The Aalborg University Board

 - The chairman of the Board enters into commitments regarding real property together with one member of the board.
 Upon recommendation from Rector, the Board approve the accounts, including the distribution of total resources and the principles governing the allocation of resources, and sign the accounts.

 - The Board prepare the University rules and regulations and any amendments hereof and submit these for approval by the minister.

 - The Board appoint and dismiss the AAU Rector and dismiss all University senior executive staff upon recommendation from Rector.

 - The Board enter into a development contract with the minister.

 The composition of the board

 The Board's term of office is four years.
-Student representatives are elected for a period of two years at a time, however.
+However, student representatives are elected for a period of two years at a time.
 Reappointment of external board members may take place once.
-Rector, pro-rector and the university director participate in board meetings as observers.
+Rector, Pro-Rector and the University Director participate in board meetings as observers.